tommysullivan/ts-injector/lib/test-portal/readme.md

 Exploring a Test Result

+    - scenario outline output could be grouped better
+    - need way to navigate quickly to source of failing tests
     - Indicate the sought tags for which there was not a match
     - Ability to view/explore the full test configuration for a run
     - ability to expand and collapse the hierarchy